Prayer and Worship Resources

 - Oxford Diocese

 - From the bishops is the title of a new monthly online column from our four bishops.
-In the third edition Bishop Mary on the Christian definition of family - one that delights in diversity and difference.
+In the latest edition Bishop Gavin's topic is A Season of Hope.
+'As you come to Advent, what is the focus of your prayers, your concerns, and what you find yourself asking of God?'

 - Diocesan Synod met on Saturday 14 June 2025.